Halophila/CanalProjectQAQC/README.md

 # CanalProjectQAQC
-Functions to check quality of sediment and plant data
+R Functions to check quality of sediment and plant data